 Want to Make a Difference?

 Margaret Mary is prepared and ready to test patients who meet the criteria established by the Centers for Disease Control and Indiana State Department of Health.
-With limited testing availability, we will be using the ISDH testing algorithm to determine when testing is necessary.
-Due to the nationwide shortage of testing swabs, we are only testing critically ill patients at this time.
+We will be using the ISDH testing algorithm to determine when testing is necessary.
 If you are symptomatic and suspect you may have COVID-19 and need assistance determining if you should seek care, please call your primary care provider.

 Coronaviruses are a family of viruses which can cause illnesses such as the common cold, severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 In 2019, a new coronavirus was identified as the cause of a disease outbreak in China.
 The disease it causes is called coronavirus disease 2019 (COVID-19).

 Symptoms may develop within 14 DAYS OF EXPOSURE.
 Only DESIGNATED LAB TESTS can diagnose the virus.
 In rare cases, COVID-19 can lead to severe respiratory problems, kidney failure or death.

 If you are experiencing signs or symptoms of COVID-19 and feel you need to be seen by a physician, please CALL the office or location IN ADVANCE.

 If you believe you may have COVID-19, please consider using IU Health's free virtual clinic for screening of your symptoms.
 The link can be found here.

 If immediate emergency care is needed, call 911 and tell the dispatcher you may have COVID-19.

 For the protection and safety of our patients, team members and the community, we will continue to limit visitors and closely adhere to the below guidelines until further notice.